x-limitless-x/blakedrumm.com/_posts/2022-02-01-scom-unix-linux-runasaccount-view-error.markdown

 Get-SCOMRunAsAccount | Where {$_.Name -eq "Test"} | Remove-SCOMRunAsAccount
 ```

+# Conclusion
 Removing the __Orphaned RunAs account__ allowed the Unix/Linux RunAs Account view to populate as intended.
+You can only remove these Orphaned RunAs accounts with the Powershell Commands: `Get-SCOMRunAsAccount` and `Remove-SCOMRunAsAccount`

 ![Page Views](https://counter.blakedrumm.com/count/tag.svg?url=blakedrumm.com/blog/scom-unix-linux-runasaccount-view-error/)